 Whatever your child’s eating habits, they might not be getting the full spectrum of nutrients that will help them grow up with a strong mind and body.
 Munchkin’s Grass Fed Toddler Milk Drink is specially formulated with calcium, Vitamins A, E, C, B12, niacin, DHA and iron to support healthy toddlers to grow up strong.

-Munchkin Grass Fed is available in Big W nationwide, select pharmacies and grocery stores.
+Munchkin Grass Fed is available in Coles supermarkets and select pharmacies nationwide.
 For more information, to buy online or to find your local stockist, head over to Munchkin.
+You can also connect with Munchkin on Facebook and Instagram.

 (This is a sponsored post for Munchkin Grass Fed – Nature.
 Nurture.
 Grass Fed.)